isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 never be sent by the server.
 The `dhcp-renewal-time` and `dhcp-rebinding-time` are governed by `renew-timer` and `rebind-timer` parameters.
 The `dhcp-client-identifier` is echoed back with the value sent by the client.
 The `fqdn` option is part of the DDNS and D2 configuration.
 The `dhcp-agent-options` is being sent by the relay agent.
+The `subnet-selection` option, if present in client's messages, will be used in the subnet selection process.

 .. table:: List of standard DHCPv4 options managed by Kea on its own and not directly configurable by an administrator